• Skip to main content

 • Inferior: Superior border of teres major

-• Medial: Long head of the triceps
+• Medial: Long head of triceps

-• Lateral: Surgical neck of the humerus
+• Lateral: Surgical neck of humerus

 Contents